 A study found that adding both Herceptin (chemical name: trastuzumab) and Tykerb (chemical name: lapatinib) to the chemotherapy medicine paclitaxel (brand name: Taxol) in a neoadjuvant treatment regimen for women diagnosed with early-stage or locally advanced HER2-positive breast cancer offered more benefits than regimens with only Herceptin and Taxol or only Tykerb and Taxol.
 The results were presented at the 2010 San Antonio Breast Cancer Symposium (SABCS).

 HER2-positive breast cancers have too many copies of the HER2/neu gene, which make too much of the HER2 protein.
 HER2-positive breast cancers tend to be aggressive, so neoadjuvant treatment may be recommended.
 Herceptin and Tykerb are targeted therapies that fight against HER2-positive breast cancers by blocking the cancer cells' ability to receive growth signals.
-Herceptin is given intravenously.
+Herceptin is given intravenously, which means it’s delivered directly into your bloodstream through an IV or a port.
+A newer form of Herceptin, Herceptin Hylecta (chemical name: trastuzumab and hyaluronidase-oysk), can be given as an injection.
 Tykerb is a pill taken by mouth.